hayeseoin/al2023-on-hyper-v/README.md

     - Image file: The seed.iso file you created i.e C:\Users\<your_user>\hyperv\al2023-base.local\seed.iso
     - Optional: Disable checkpoints if you don't want them.

-6. Start the VM.
+## 6. Start the VM
+Start the VM in Hyper V.

+## 7. Connect to the VM
 The IP address should show up in the Networking tab of the VM in Hyper V. You can update your hosts file with this.
 This is not static, it will reset when the computer resets.

 ![alt text](images/image.png)

-I reccomend using Windows PowerToys GUI for the hosts file
+I recommend using Windows PowerToys GUI for the hosts file

 ![alt text](images/image-1.png)

-7. SSH into the machine
+SSH into the VM in Powershell or WSL

 ```sh
 ssh ec2-user@al2023-base.local
 ```